 Cheers to this former globetrotter born during the First World War as she celebrates 102 years

-A woman born during the First World War, who went on to travel the globe in later years with her husband, has celebrated her 102nd birthday.
+A woman born during the First World War, who went on to travel the globe in later years with her husband, celebrates 102 years this month.

 Mary Elizabeth Szeliga, also known as Polly, celebrated her birthday on Sunday, June 2, with members of her family, fellow residents and members of the care team at Hawthorn Court care home in Hebburn.